Pedestrian safety and road safety for kids

 - Separate your child’s play areas from driveways.
 For example, you could fence off the driveway or garage so your child can’t run towards it.

-- Get into the habit of waving goodbye to people from inside your home.
+- Get into the habit of waving goodbye to people from inside your home or another safe spot – for example, on the front porch.

 - Always hold your child’s hand near cars, even if you’re just near your driveway or walking to the letterbox.
 Explain why it’s important for your child to hold your hand.

 It’s worth noting that car parks are similar to driveways in that reversing drivers find it very difficult to see small children behind their cars.
-You can use similar safety guidelines.
+You can use similar safety guidelines to keep your children safe.

 Safety getting in and out of the car

-Always use the kerbside, rear passenger door when putting your child into her restraint.
+If possible, use the kerbside, rear passenger door when getting your child into and out of their car seat.
 This way, your child will get used to always getting in and out of the car through the safest door – the one furthest away from traffic.

 Pedestrian safety: walking and crossing roads